rezakhademix/golangci-lint/README.md

 ## A Golang Linter Configuration file for [golangci-lint](https://golangci-lint.run/)

 This is an opinionated configuration file for golangci-lint.
-Before using this config file you need to do two below steps:
+Before using this config file you need to do two steps:

 ## 1) install golangci-lint